Tuesday, November 24, 2009

 I also washed, rolled, and julienned three mixed Swiss Chard leaves.
 I then quickly and lightly microwaved steamed them (one minute at 5 power).
 First ingredient into the bowl.

-raisins!
+Looking around the kitchen, I wanted something sweet and thought, raisins!
 I pulled out my organic golden raisins and put approximately 1/4 cup into the bowl of stuffing wonders.
 Then J added some to her soup.
 And some pine nuts (I had already taken those out of the fridge to add to the squash.)

 I had a pomegranate that my mom bought me, sitting on the table, just waiting for something to be made with it, so I used half it, scooping/pulling out the little pom gems and any juice that came along.
 More sweetness and a little bit of liquid.